Troubleshoot meeting quality

 |Feedback score||User rating submitted at the end of a meeting, from very good (5) to very bad (1)|

-In Meetings view, you can review various statistics (details below).
+In Meetings view, you can click a meeting to review statistics about that event (details below).

 Meeting Information View